Myths Around Men Experiencing Abuse

 -

-One of the most important and compassionate things that we can do to support male victims of abuse and domestic violence is to simply believe.
-It’s worth repeating: do not judge, do not criticize and listen without questioning the victim’s experience.
+One of the most important ways to support male victims of abuse and domestic violence is to believe them.
+It’s worth repeating: do not judge, do not criticize, and listen without questioning the victim’s experience.
 It’s already hard enough to reach out for help when you are a man, so if you find that a male victim wants to share their experience with you, don’t be so quick to judge or assume that they are not telling the truth.

 - Document the abuse.